 One of the most vital refrigerated truck driver tips that a refrigerated truck driver must adhere to is to comply with the Food Safety Modernization Act (FSMA).
 This act details essential guidelines that refrigerated trucker drivers must follow to provide an effective and, more importantly, safe service when transporting perishables in a sanitary manner.

-One of the most appealing aspects of refrigerated truck driver opportunities is the potential pay scale.
+One of the most appealing aspects of refrigerated truck driver opportunities is how much being one pays.
 While many employees do not like to think about money, it is undeniably something that drives many to make decisions regarding their careers.

 When looking for a full time position as a refrigerated truck driver and answering a job alert or job post regarding a potential opportunity, knowing whether the change will positively impact your salary is an important thing to consider.
 This is because you may need to undertake additional training or even gain certifications to ensure you understand how to comply with FSMA regulations.
 Of course, you do not want to take a pay cut, even if you are excited about the chance to be a refrigerated truck driver, which is where knowing the pay range comes in handy.